What Is Pay For Performance (P4P) Marketing?

 - There is a definite “personality” behind the product/service who has already established industry-leading credentials and expertise.

-- The personality has a unique and compelling story.
+- The personality has a compelling story.

 - The personality is a good communicator, which includes written, one-on-one and group (speeches, seminars) communications, and would be comfortable communicating via video, TV, radio, etc. if needed.